-As apps like RoboKiller get better and better at blocking unwanted spam, telemarketing, and robocalls, it only makes sense that the bad guys would get more sophisticated as they try to separate you from your hard-earned dollars.
-Introducing, neighbor spoofing.
+As apps like RoboKiller get better and better at blocking unwanted spam, telemarketing, and robocalls, it only makes sense that the bad guys would get more sophisticated.
+They’re trying to separate you from your hard-earned dollars.

 Neighbor spoofing is one of the latest strategies of spam callers worldwide, and it is designed to trick you into answering the phone.
-Neighbor spoofing is not only illegal, but it is also a massive threat to the security of your personal information.
+Neighbor spoofing is not only illegal, but it’s also a massive threat to the security of your personal information.

 In this post, we will cover everything you need to know to effectively stop neighbor spoofing.

 - What is neighbor spoofing?

 - How does neighbor spoofing work?

 - Why is neighbor spoofing a threat to your safety and privacy?

 - How can you stop neighbor spoofing, for good?